Kill the Noise

 Jacob Stanczak, known professionally as Kill the Noise, is an American DJ and record producer from Rochester, New York.
 His collaboration with Skrillex, Fatman Scoop and Michael Angelakos, "Recess", entered the UK Singles Chart at number 57.
 The song is the title track from Skrillex's debut album Recess.
 He has performed at Coachella, Electric Daisy Carnival (EDC), Lollapalooza, Ultra Music Festival, Creamfields, Spring Awakening Music Festival, Holy Ship, Electric Zoo, Electric Forest, Bonnaroo and Tomorrowland.

 Career

 In 2006, Stanczak recorded a DJ mix for the Barcode Recordings compilation album Shades of Black that was featured on its CD release.

 2011

 In 2011, Kill the Noise produced and was featured on "Narcissistic Cannibal", and "Fuels the Comedy" from Korn's tenth studio album, The Path of Totality.
 "Narcissistic Cannibal" was released as a single on October 18, 2011, with the album following on December 6, 2011.
 On February 3, 2012, Stanczak took the stage with Korn to perform on Jimmy Kimmel Live!.

 2012

-Kill the Noise was chosen as MTV Clubland's “Video Pick of the Year” for his song “Kill the Noise (Part I)” which was released off his 2011 Kill Kill Kill EP which was released through OWSLA.
+Kill the Noise was chosen as MTV Clubland's “Video Pick of the Year” for his song “Kill the Noise (Part I)” which was released off his 2011 EP Kill Kill Kill which was released through OWSLA.